 Africa's 'copper belt' stretches across the southern Katanaga province of the Democratic Republic of Congo (DRC) and into northern Zambia.
 The area had been rapidly developing new copper capacity a few years ago, to feed Chinese demand.
 However, the slump in copper prices has hit the region equally hard.
-In particular, Glencore's decision to halt production at Katanga in the DRC and Monani in Zambia removed 350,000 t/a of copper production.
+In particular, Glencore's decision to halt production at Katanga in the DRC and Mopani in Zambia removed 350,000 t/a of copper production.
 Eurasian Resources Group has cut 1,300 jobs at the five mines it controls in that country, and Trafigura has placed the Kapulo mine on care and maintenance.
-Copper production dropped in DRC in 2015 for the first time in five years, and fell below 1.0 million t/a..
+Copper production dropped in DRC in 2015 for the first time in five years, and fell below 1.0 million t/a,.
 It is forecast to fall still further this year - output is said to be down 14% for 1H 2016 year on year.
-Chinese interest remains, however, with over a dozen companies involved, and while to reach 300,000 t/a kev developmental constraint is a logistical one.
+Chinese interest remains, however, with over a dozen companies involved, and while still targeting production at its high grade Kamoa copper development in 2018, with production eventually slated to reach 300,000 t/a.